-- Status quo analysis. - A series of topics-related meetings with the organisations. - Design of the Sustainable BMC and preparation the respective report - Evaluation of the process and definition of next steps in cooperation with the Energy Community.
+- Status quo analysis from the particular questionnaire developed under T4.3 (Annex V) - A series of topics-related meetings with the organisations. - Design of the Sustainable BMC and preparation the respective report - Evaluation of the process and definition of next steps in cooperation with the Energy Community.